The struggle for a free Tibet and His Highness Dalai Lama

-His Holiness Dalai Lama and the Tibetan Cause he stood for has been an inspiration for the generations of Tibetans.
+His Holiness Dalai Lama and the Tibetan Cause he stood for have been an inspiration for generations of Tibetans.
 He suggested the following scenarios for picking the next Dalai Lama in various speeches:

 - Picking a new successor from India

 - No reincarnation-based Dalai Lama